Sadika

 Sadika is a tributary of the river Vrbanja in Bosnia and Herzegovina.
 It rises on the northeastern slopes of Zastinje Mountain, at 1000 m above sea level.
-The river's confluence with the Vrbanja is below Gigovići, a village close to the Kotor Varoš–Šiprage road, at 496 m above sea level.
+The Sadika's confluence with the Vrbanja–which is the largest right tributary of the Vrbas–is below Gigovići, a village close to the Kotor Varoš-Šiprage road, at 496 m above sea level.